 The victim was a woman who slipped and fell on ice at a convenience store.
 The woman suffered a fractured leg and broken ankle, which required two surgeries to repair.

 Again in this instance, the settlement was mostly compensation for pain and suffering.
 As you can see, pain and suffering is not limited to the initial trauma following an accident.
 Surgeries usually lead to a painful recovery period and are often difficult post-surgery physical therapy.
 Therefore, broken leg injuries or slip-and-fall cases that require surgery can drive settlement values upwards.

 The victim suffered a broken pelvis after being struck by a bus.
 His injuries did not require surgery, but he did participate in physical therapy for several months to rehabilitate his injuries.

-The damages in this case included mostly pain and suffering (do you see the theme?)
+The damages, in this case, included mostly pain and suffering (do you see the theme?)
 Although the victim suffered a bone fracture, similar to the prior examples, his injuries were not so severe to require surgery or a long recovery period.
 Therefore the settlement warranted a lower amount compared to the previous two cases.

 Case #4: $100,000

 This case provides a good comparison to the three prior examples.
 The victim was a passenger in a vehicle during an auto accident.
-The victim’s injuries were just as severe as the first two victims – she suffered broken bones requiring surgery, and a long and painful road to recovery.
+The victim’s injuries were just as severe as the first two victims – she suffered broken bone injuries requiring surgery, and a long and painful road to recovery.
 So why was her settlement significantly lower?

 The answer is bad luck.
 In this case, the other driver (the person “at fault” for the victim’s injuries) had only $100,000 in accident insurance coverage.
 Therefore, the maximum recovery the victim could win was $100,000.
 In rare situations, there are ways around the insurance “limits” but generally, you are stuck with their policy.